 * Note: the acronym and English name of the programmes are literal translations of their Japanese name.
 No official English title is available at the time of this writing

 The Centre of Innovation (COI) program is one of the main funding programs under the Centre of Innovation Science and Technology based Radical Innovation and Entrepreneurship Program (COI STREAM) which was launched in 2013 by MEXT and is managed by the Japan Science and Technology Agency.

 A different programme supporting internationalisation of Japanese regions was developed by JETRO and has been running since 2007.
 In the Regional Industry Tie-Up (RIT) Program, JETRO supports business networking and meetings between industry clusters of Japanese SMEs (in this case the word cluster intended as an area with a concentration of companies operating in the same sector) and those from overseas regions, aiming to facilitate export, technological partnership and joint development of products in software, contents and processed food as well as manufacturing and environmental areas.

-A new service of the EU-Japan Centre for Industrial Cooperation called the EU-Japan Technology Transfer Helpdesk has been established; dedicated to primarily supporting EU SMEs in finding promising technologies originating from Japanese universities and research centres.
+A service of the EU-Japan Centre for Industrial Cooperation called the EU-Japan Technology Transfer Helpdesk has also been established; dedicated to primarily supporting EU SMEs in finding promising technologies originating from Japanese universities and research centres.